perun-network/atala-prism-threshold/README.md

 # Threshold ECDSA Signature

-This project implements the threshold ECDSA protocol by [Canetti et al.](https://eprint.iacr.org/2021/060) that achieves non-interactive signing using 3 preprocessing rounds.
+This project implements the threshold ECDSA protocol by [Canetti et al.](https://eprint.iacr.org/2021/060) (October 21, 2024) that achieves non-interactive signing using 3 preprocessing rounds.
 It further provides malicious security and identifiable aborts.
 We provide an implementation of the protocol in Kotlin using the secp256k1 elliptic curve.